munificent/journal/asset/post/2020-04-05-crafting-crafting-interpreters.md

 intimidated by the reputation compilers have as being only for hardcore computer science wizard types.
 I'm a college dropout, so I felt I wasn't smart enough, or at least wasn't educated enough to hack it.
-Eventually I discovered that those barriers existed only in my mind and that anyone *can* learn this.
+Eventually I discovered that those barriers existed only in my mind and that anyone *can* learn it.

 My main overarching goal of the book is to pass on that feeling, to get readers to understand there's no magic in there and nothing keeping them out.
 To nail